Summary:

 The bare minimum documentation for a loan transaction is a completed application, the most recent payment statement, and three months’ bank statements.
 Ensuring all these documents are in order and up to date is crucial.

 You must review the documents for units of five or greater, as well as all commercial, industrial, and land properties.
-The prohibition for placing a junior lien on the property will be in the deed of trust or the loan agreement.
-The deed of trust is a recorded instrument, but the loan agreement is not.
-Sometimes, the prohibition only appears on the loan agreement, so a copy is not readily available as a recorded instrument.
+The prohibition on placing a junior lien on the property will be outlined in the deed of Trust or the loan agreement.
+The deed of Trust is a recorded instrument, but the loan agreement is not.
+Sometimes the prohibition appears only in the loan agreement, so a copy is not readily available as a recorded instrument.
 Could you ask the Borrower for it?

-If the Borrower is an individual and has a business, could you obtain three months’ bank statements for both the Borrower and the company?
+If the Borrower is an individual with a business, could you obtain three months’ of bank statements for both the Borrower and the company?

-The key to having a business and a personal account is to figure out the trail of cash flow.
+The key to having both a business and a personal account is to figure out the cash flow trail.
 Sometimes, a written explanation from the Borrower is necessary.

 A geo-tracker database should scan all commercial properties to determine whether they or the surrounding properties may be contaminated.
 Then, please download the summary and place it in your digital loan file.